 The report revealed that the Management Teams’ perception of telecommuting had more to do with whether they themselves were also telecommuters than their leadership role within the organization.
 Managers who were telecommuters thought the organization supported a remote workforce, felt that the technology and training was readily available to telecommuters, and were less likely to think that there organization needed them to be onsite in order to be effective than their non-telecommuting counterparts.
 But both telecommuting and non-telecommuting managers, more than 50% of them in fact, believed that employees must be high performers in order to effectively telecommute.

-3.)
-Evaluate your role, personality and family situation: Be honest with yourself.
+Be honest with yourself.
 Does your specific role within the organization really lend itself to a telecommuting work arrangement?
-Do you have the personality it takes to work virtually (you are not easily distracted, very self directed, work well under timelines/goals, etc.)?
+Do you have the personality it takes to work virtually (you are not easily distracted, very self-directed, work well under timelines/goals, etc.)?
 Do you have what it takes to stay connected and visible to your organization and colleagues even though you are not physically there?
 Or, is your family situation conducive to a telecommuting arrangement (it is extremely difficult to attend to small children or elderly adults who need full-time care while also working full-time simultaneously).

-4.)
-Review your home office set-up: Let your boss know that you have a dedicated, quiet spot to do your work and detail the various ways you can be reached while working remotely (dedicated office phone, cell phone, email, text messages, instant chat, etc.).
+Let your boss know that you have the right equipment to work from home: a dedicated, quiet spot to do your work and detail the various ways you can be reached while working remotely (dedicated office phone, cell phone, email, text messages, instant chat, etc.).

 As for Tracey, she has decided to try to make other arrangements for her daughter and bypass her afternoons telecommuting while she decides if she is willing to let it go completely, and go for that promotion she has a chance of landing, or if she should find a new boss, I mean job that will be more flexible and committed to work-life balance.